shajidhasan/youtubegist/src/lib/server/prompt.md

 **coreTerms**: Central terms/concepts mentioned.
 Use `[]` if none.

-Write clearly for general audience.
+Write clearly for general audience in the target language.
 Prioritize actionable content over background info.
 And don't forget to **bold** key terms please.